 - Wear garments that will create barriers to the tick attaching to the skin and biting.

 - Tuck your pant legs into your socks so ticks cannot easily crawl the short distance from the ground to just above the sock line, and wear light-colored clothing to better identify ticks.

 - The application of the insecticide DEET (low-concentration preparations are recommended) to clothing and skin (This should be limited in children to prevent absorption of too much DEET) has been found to decrease tick bites and the chance for Lyme infections.

 - Deer ticks need to remain attached to your skin for about 24-48 hours to transmit the Borrelia to your skin.
 Therefore, you should inspect all areas of your body after outdoor activity.

-- If you notice a bite, it is very important to watch for symptoms, which usually show up in about
+- If you notice a bite, it is very important to watch for symptoms, which usually show up in about three weeks.

 - Ticks attach to areas that are warm and moist.